Edible Cookie Dough

 I’ll admit to living on the edge and sneaking a few bites of raw cookie dough when I bake cookies, but that doesn’t lessen the risk.
 Also, I’m usually more interested in the finished cookie than I am in the dough anyway, so I’ve never felt the need to tuck in with an entire batch of raw cookie dough and a spoon.

-If, however, you are one of those cookie-dough-loving people who really does bake cookies more for the dough than for the cookie itself, or if you are having a cookie dough craving and want a way to enjoy it safely, you can make edible cookie dough safe to eat!
-Here’s how.
+If, however, you are one of those cookie-dough-loving people who really does bake cookies more for the dough than for the cookie itself, or if you are having a cookie dough craving and want a way to enjoy it safely, you can make cookie dough that’s safe to eat!

-How to Make Edible Cookie Dough (The Safe Way)
+How to Make Cookie Dough (The Safe Way)

 ^^I KNOW.
 So smart.
 How did I get this job?